pikvm/pikvm/docs/on_boot_config.md

 3. Among the system files you will see the file `pikvm.txt`.
     If you haven't enabled PiKVM yet, this file will contain a single line `FIRST_BOOT=1`.

-4. To connect to Wi-Fi, you will need an ESSID (network name) and a password.
+4. To connect to Wi-Fi with DHCP, you will need an ESSID (network name) and a password.
 Add this to `pikvm.txt`.
     If the file doesn't exists, just create it.
 Like following:

     ```bash